xinzheli1217/learning-to-self-train/README.md

   - `re_train_epoch_num` number of re-training inner gradient updates
   - `train_base_epoch_num` number of total inner gradient updates during train (meta-train only)
   - `test_base_epoch_num` number of total inner gradient updates during test (meta-test only)
 * Test-specific hyperparameters:
+  - `use_distractors` if using distractor classes during meta-test
+  - `num_dis` number of distracting classes used for meta-testing
+  - `unfiles_num` number of unlabeled sample files used in the experiment (There are 10 unlabeled samples per class in each file)
+  - `recurrent_stage_nums` number of recurrent stages used during meta-test
+  - `local_update_num` number of inner gradient updates used in each recurrent stage
+  - `nums_in_folders` number of unlabeled samples (per class) used in each recurrent stage
+  - `hard_selection` number of remaining samples (per class) after applying hard-selection